 And now for something a bit different...

-The description of this book of rhymes is below, but here are six of them, so you can get an idea of what they're like.
+The description of this book of rhymes is below, but here are seven of them, so you can get an idea of what they're like.
 (If you like limericks, the internal rhyming patterns in the 8-liners have a sort of limericky feel.)
-Illustrations by Maki Naro.
+The wonderful illustrations are by Maki Naro.

 From yelling “surprise,” to lifting up rocks,